 |Grants encourage use of technology to improve rural health care delivery|

-Blue Cross Blue Shield of North Dakota (BCBSND) awarded $375,000 through its Rural Health Grant Program, which is administered by the Center for Rural Health at the University of North Dakota School of Medicine and Health Sciences.
+Nearly $425,000 was awarded through the Blue Cross Blue Shield of North Dakota’s (BCBSND) Rural Health Grant Program, which is administered by the Center for Rural Health at the School of Medicine and Health Sciences.

 In an effort to strengthen the rural health delivery system in North Dakota, BCBSND initiated a new rural health grant program in 2001.
 Developed and administered by the Center for Rural Health, the purpose of the grant program is to support communities who demonstrate an effective plan to successfully transition to new models of rural health care delivery.

 For more information about the BCBSND Rural Health Grand Program visit: http://www.med.und.nodak.edu/depts/rural/sorh/bcbs

 -- Wendy Opsahl, Communications Coordinator, Center for Rural Health, firstname.lastname@example.org, 777-0871